 For more information on the Fashion and Collection Design programme, please visit fact.aalto.fi.

 Students are encouraged to apply for international exchange studies or internship.
 In addition, they are expected to gain experience in international competitions, exhibitions, conferences, and trade fairs.

 Eligible applicants for the programme have earned a Bachelor of Arts (Art and Design) or completed equivalent studies.
-The Master’s Programme in Fashion and Collection Design consists of advanced studies which can be completed in two years.

 In the portfolio, applicants display work that shows their artistic expression and design skills.
 The portfolio must contain diverse samples of the applicant’s previous artistic, professional and/or scientific activity, yet the maximum number of cases presented in the portfolio can be five (5).

 The art and design work can be provided as illustrations or drawings, photographs or slides and technical drawings.